Orbital and electronic entanglement in quantum teleportation schemes: Conclusion and outlook

 Thus, in the investigated teleportation schemes both mode and particle entanglement are present and play an important role.
 Nevertheless, the state of the system (not including the detector) does not have to be particle entangled for a quantum teleportation to be successful 50\% of the times.
 For a 100\% teleportation success rate instead one needs to use a Bell state which is maximally particle- and mode entangled.
 In our work we have pointed out the importance of particle entanglement which is often neglected in the literature.
 In addition, our proposed electronic teleportation schemes can be a source of inspiration for the actual experimental realization of a quantum teleportation involving indistinguishable particles.

 {\em Acknowledgments.} We thank Sumanta Bhandary and Jakob Steinbauer for fruitful discussions.
-A.G. acknowledges financial support through Schr\"odinger fellowship J-4267 of the Austrian Science Fund (FWF) and through a 'Sub auspiciis Exzellenzstipendium' of the Austrian Federal Ministry of Education, Science and Research.
+A.G. acknowledges support through Schr\"odinger fellowship J-4267 of the Austrian Science Fund (FWF) and through a 'Sub auspiciis Exzellenzstipendium' of the Austrian Federal Ministry of Education, Science and Research.
+PT acknowledges support from Carl Trygger's Foundation, grant number CTS 18:389.